One of Ukraine’s earliest IT companies

 Megapolis platform

-Proprietary business development platform
+Proprietary business platform for software development

 2000–2009